Lasagna with mushroom-port sauce

 To make the mushroom sauce:

-Strain the soaked porcini mushrooms saving the soaking liquids.
-Careful there will be sandy grit on the bottom.
+Strain the soaked porcini mushrooms, saving the soaking liquids.
+Be careful; sandy grit will remain on the bottom.
 Finely chop the mushrooms.

 Heat the oil in a wide frying pan.
-Add the onions and salt and cook on low heat till the onions are translucent and soft.
-Add the pepper, garlic and mushrooms and cook till the liquids are dried out and the mushrooms are fried.
+Add the onions and salt and cook on low heat until the onions are translucent and soft.
+Add the pepper, garlic, and mushrooms and cook until the liquids are dried out and the mushrooms are fried.

 Add the port wine and cook till the liquids are absorbed and the mushrooms are dry again.
 Remove into a bowl and set aside to cool.

-In the am pan melt the butter. dd the flour and whisk into the butter.
-Cook on very low heat for 3-4 minutes till the roux gets to be a light golden.
-Add the strained mushroom stock avoiding the grit.
-Whisk well till the sauce is smooth.
+Melt the butter in a pan.
+Add the flour and whisk into the butter.
+Cook on very low heat for 3-4 minutes until the roux is lightly golden.
+Add the strained mushroom stock, avoiding the grit.
+Whisk well until the sauce is smooth.

 Add the mushrooms and mix in well.
-Cook till the sauce is very thick.
-Taste for salt and pepper.
-The sauce should be very flavourful and have a light earthy sweetness from the mushrooms and port.
+Cook till the sauce is very thick—taste for salt and pepper.
+The sauce should be flavourful and light earthy sweetness from the mushrooms and port.
 Set aside.

 To make the mushroom filling:

-Heat the oil in a wide shallow pan or wok.
-Add the leeks and salt and cook on low heat with the lid closed till the leeks are soft.
+Heat the oil in a wide, shallow pan or wok.
+Add the leeks and salt, and cook on low heat with the lid closed until the leeks are soft.
 Do not colour the leeks.

-Add the mushrooms, pepper, thyme and garlic and cook on medium heat. the mushrooms will give out their liquids.
-Cook till dry and the mushrooms have a light golden colour.
-Add the port and cook till the wine has evaporated.
+Add the mushrooms, pepper, thyme, and garlic and cook on medium heat.
+The mushrooms will give out their liquids.
+Cook until dry and the mushrooms have a light golden colour.
+Add the port and cook until the wine has evaporated.

 To make the custard: